U.S. Immigration Law in the Commonwealth of the Northern Mariana Islands (CNMI)

 In most cases, individuals in the United States without a nonimmigrant status need to leave the country in order to obtain nonimmigrant classification.
 However, exceptions can be made for individuals in the CNMI with parole authorization.

-For more information about applying for a grant of status, please see the Grant of Status link to the right.
+For more information about applying for a grant of status, please see the Grant of Status page.

 Travel for Aliens Present in the CNMI

 If you need to leave the CNMI for any reason, you will need an appropriate visa from a U.S. Embassy or Consulate abroad or a grant of advance parole by USCIS in order to return to the CNMI.